Ulnika/Sleep-Health-and-Lifestyle/README.md

 # Sleep Health and Lifestyle Analysis

-This two-part data analysis project investigates how lifestyle factors affect sleep health across gender and occupation groups.
+This two-part data analysis project examines how lifestyle factors impact sleep health across different gender and occupational groups.
 The project was developed as part of the **DataTalent program from M2M Tech** using Python, pandas, and Bokeh for interactive visualization.

 ## Project Structure